 The HOMA calculator is not running a simple equation to produce its answers.
 It is instead running very complex mathematical model of the human body.
 In order to produce the answers it chooses a starting point based upon the inputs value provided.
 It then iterates the model until it converges on the correct answer.
 Sometimes the model will not converge.
 Changing the inputs very very slightly will often change the starting parameters used for the model.
 This can lead to the model then being able to converge correctly and provide a working answer.

 Our suggestion is to change the input values slightly below the actual value and then slightly above the actual value and check that the results returned are comparable.

-Currently the installation program for HOMA Calculator for Excel places a file called HOMACore.dll in the HOMA folder at the root of the C drive.
-If you move this file after installation then the calculator will stop working.
+The installation program for the HOMA2 Calculator installs a library in your Windows system.
+If this file is moved after installation then the Excel spreadsheet will stop working.
 Re-instalation of the the program should solve the problem.
 It is also worth pointing out that the software must be installed on each machine you are going to use the Excel workbook on.
 Although you cannot move the HOMACore.dll you may copy, move or rename the Excel workbook that is used to perform the calculations.

 The HOMA2 Calculator embodies the iterative structural model that simulates the physiological processes that influence circulating glucose and insulin levels in order to derive estimates of beta cell function (HOMA_%B) and insulin sensitivity (HOMA_%S).
 A full description of the first version of the model (HOMA1), and the updated and enhanced version of the model (HOMA2) are provided in the manuscripts listed on our HOMA publications web page.

 The widely-used formulae available for HOMA1 provide only linear approximations of HOMA_%B and HOMA_IR, the inverse of HOMA_%S. These are:

 HOMA1_IR = (FPI x FPG)/22.5